deNBI/cloud-portal-client/README.md

 When starting with commandline you will need to export some of them manually.

 #### Security Groups
-The client expects a security group with the name "defaultSimpleVM" to exist which will be assigned to each machine at startup.
+The config file contains a name for the default SimpleVM security group.
+It can be configured via the `default_simple_vm_security_group_name` key.
+The client will set this group for every SimpleVM machine.
 Also, each machine will have its own security group when it starts.

 ##### Gateway